leekunhan/Omniverse_SDG/Tutorial/README.md

 <img height="200" src="../picture/nucleus_cardbox.png">
 </p>

-Then you can pick one card box type you like.
-I'll pick `CardBox_C2.usd`
-and drag it into our scene.
+Select a card box type that suits your needs.
+I chose CardBox_C2.usd and added it to our scene.

 <p align="center">
 <img height="200" src="../picture/cardbox.png">
 </p>

 # 3. Generate Sticker
-Please down all package in requirement run:
+Please install all required packages first:

 ```shell
 pip install -r requirements.txt
 ```

-Let start from generate easy sticker - String sticker.
-we only need one python package - Pillow.
+Let's start with generating a simple string sticker using the Pillow library.
 ## String Sticker
-Code can be found in [sitcker_generate](./sticker_generate/string_sticker_generater.ipynb)
+The code is available in [sitcker_generate](./sticker_generate/string_sticker_generater.ipynb)
 1. Generate a blank background.
-2. Add random string on it.
+2. Add random string to it.
-3. Save image.
+3. Save the image.

 <p align="center">
 <img height="150" src="../picture/stickers/syn/string_syn.png">
 </p>

-**(NOTE: All detail can be change by case)**
+**Note: Details can be modified based on specific requirements.**

 ## Information Sticker
-Let's analyze the most complicated sticker to see what elements we need.
+Let's analyze the most complex sticker to identify the necessary components.
 <p align="center">
 <img height="250" src="../picture/real_product_sticker.png">
 </p>

 **Element:**
-* Title (TO:, SO:, PO: ...)
+* Headers  (TO:, SO:, PO:, etc.)
-* Information (GBT, Carton ...)
+* Information (GBT, Carton, etc.)
 * Barcodes
-* Barcode Information (ADN-MB0019-001 ...)
+* Barcode Information (ADN-MB0019-001, etc.)
-* Straght lines & Horizontal lines
+* Vertical and horizontal lines

-We can seperate these elements to "Can done through Pillow" & "Can't done through Pillow", and there only Barcode can't done through Pillow, So we need to generate it in independent processing.
+We can categorize these elements into those that can be created with Pillow and those that cannot.
+The barcode generation requires a separate process.
 ### Generate Barcode

 ### Combine All Elements